gfirem/formidable_copy_action/readme.txt

 Contributors: gfirem
 Tags: formidable, copy form entries, formidable action, formidable copy form entries, custom action, update entries between form
 Requires at least: 4.5.0
-Tested up to: 4.7
+Tested up to: 4.7.2
-Stable tag: 1.20
+Stable tag: 2.0.0
 License: Apache License 2.0

 Add action to push data to another form.
 You can validate it or update if exist.

 == Description ==
 Add action to send data to another form.
+Is possible to update, also exist the option to push only the data inside a repeatable section.

 == Changelog ==
+= 2.0.0 =
+Updating all the core, improvement of security.
+Integrating new system of license.
+Including the delete trigger.
+Moving the license to independent menu option with contact and more.

 = 1.2.1 =
 Adding new function to avoid lost data in the destination when the source send empty data in the entry.